1798bebe/Statistical-Research-with-R/README.md

 ## Current Progress

 - Data has been collected and preprocessing has been completed.
-- Missing data has been filtered and regression imputation has been applied to fill in missind data in GDP per capita dataset.
+- Missing data has been filtered.
+Also, regression imputation has been applied to fill in the missind values of GDP per capita dataset.

 ## Next Steps